alerta/alerta-docs/integrations.rst

 Webhooks
 --------

-Webhooks are a popular and easy way of integrating with other systems to configuring API callbacks from other tools to the Alerta server API.
-When an alarm is triggered in Cloudwatch, an alert is generated in Pingdom or a alarm is acknowledged in PagerDuty, Alerta can be notified.
+Webhooks are a way of integrating with other systems by triggering web callbacks to the Alerta server API when an event occurs.

 AWS Cloudwatch
 ~~~~~~~~~~~~~~